wealdtech/go-merkletree/README.md

 `go-merkletree` generates Merkle trees from an array of `[]byte` values and uses them to generate proofs.
 Proofs can be verified, and graphs generated

-This package uses pollards and sparese multiproofs for efficient generation of multiple proofs against the same tree; see the articles [Understanding Merkle pollards](https://www.wealdtech.com/articles/understanding-merkle-pollards/) and [Understanding sparse Merkle multiproofs](https://www.wealdtech.com/articles/understanding-sparse-merkle-multiproofs/) for details.
+This package uses pollards and sparse multiproofs for efficient generation of multiple proofs against the same tree; see the articles [Understanding Merkle pollards](https://www.wealdtech.com/articles/understanding-merkle-pollards/) and [Understanding sparse Merkle multiproofs](https://www.wealdtech.com/articles/understanding-sparse-merkle-multiproofs/) for details.

 This package can generate visualisations (in [DOT](https://graphviz.gitlab.io/_pages/doc/info/lang.html) format) for trees and proofs.
 Below is a tree visualisation: